Deploy Citrix SD-WAN Standard Edition Instance on Azure - Release Version 10.2 and above

 - Instance type D3_V2 for max uni-directional throughput of 200 Mbps with 16 max virtual paths/branches.

 Create a new Virtual Network (VNET) or use an existing VNET.
-This is the most critical step for deployment as this step chooses the subnets to be assigned to the interfaces of the SD-WAN VPX VM.
+It is the most critical step for deployment as this step chooses the subnets to be assigned to the interfaces of the SD-WAN VPX VM.

 You can assign the required subnets to each of the interfaces in the VM.
 The ordering for assigning subnets is Management, LAN, WAN, and AUX respectively.
 Choose as required and click OK.
 In the following image, you are assigning the subnets to each of the interfaces.